 Our team of health care providers works together to promote bone health and help you reduce risk of fractures related to osteoporosis.

 We are recognized with star performer status by the American Orthopedic Association’s Own the Bone program, which uses 10 clinically-proven prevention measures to help address osteoporosis-related fragility fractures.
+To contact the Bone Health and Osteoporosis Clinic directly, call 715-387-5770.

 Our job is to serve you.
 The Bone Health and Osteoporosis Clinic: